Louismac/CBMicroBit/README.md

 CBMicroBit ble(<port>,<osc>);
 ```

-Starting a NSRunLoop is not necessary for native macOSX apps and so this can be disabled by commenting out
+Starting a NSRunLoop is not necessary for Desktop macOSX apps or iOS phone apps and so this can be disabled by commenting out

 ```
 #define CPP